opendata-swiss/metadata-quality-dashboard/documentation/project-structure.md

 # Project Structure

 This repository contains two distinct sub-projects:
-* data-updater – handles metadata auditing and scoring
+* data-loader – handles metadata auditing and scoring
 * rest-api – serves the audit results via a web API

 > While each component could ideally reside in its own repository, they are maintained together here for organizational purposes.